-Ensure that the different share classes are discussed in detail with the client and that they read the prospectus carefully, particularly the sections on sales charges and expenses.
+Some mutual funds/variable annuities offer other classes that impose no frontend or back-end sales charges and relatively low asset-based fees.
+These may be offered to limited types of purchasers such as retirement plans or institutional investors.
+RRs should ensure that the different share classes/variable annuity products are discussed in detail with the client and that they read the prospectus carefully, particularly the sections on sales charges and expenses.